Kataigis/Customs/README.md

 # Customs

-contains my custom cards for edopro use
+Contains my custom cards for use on EDOpro.
+If you want to use them, download user_configs.json and place it in your EDO's "config" folder.